LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

    100 + -12.5
    // => 87.500000

-The difference between numbers can be calculated using the ``-`` operator.
+The difference between two numbers can be calculated using the ``-`` operator.
 The output will be a decimal value if either of the parameters are a decimal value.
 Note that in the second instance, when subtracting a negative number, the two ``-`` must be separated by a space so as not to be confused with the ``--`` operator::

    100 - 50
    // => 50

    100 - -12.5
-   // => 12.500000
+   // => 112.500000

 Two numbers can be multiplied using the ``*`` operator.
 The output will be a decimal value if either of the parameters are a decimal value::